PalladiumLabs/palladium-stability-vault/README.md

 - **DEX Swap Configuration:** The manager can define the specific V3 liquidity pools (`addPool`) to be used for swapping between different tokens (e.g., collateral-to-base, base-to-deposit).
-- **External Protocol Interaction:** It contains a `liquidate` function designed to interact with a separate `VesselManager` contract, likely to trigger the liquidation of undercollateralized positions within the associated lending protocol.
+- **External Protocol Interaction:** It contains a `liquidate` function designed to interact with a separate `TroveManager` contract, likely to trigger the liquidation of undercollateralized positions within the associated lending protocol.

 ### Utility and Security Aspects